CreworkTeam/b2b-website/src/content/blogs/How to think of ideas.md

 So, what are you waiting for?
 Dive into those communities, see what people are building, and join in the fun.
 Check out some cool subreddits too—you'll find some real gems there!

 <aside>
-💡 At [Crework’s Builder’s cohort](https://www.crework.in/builders), most products in the recent cohorts were centered around AI, showing the increasing interest and innovation in this exciting field!
+💡 At <a href="https://www.crework.in/builders" target="_blank">Crework’s Builder’s cohort</a>, most products in the recent cohorts were centered around AI, showing the increasing interest and innovation in this exciting field!

 Check them out here: [Showcase](https://www.crework.in/showcase)